MdSamsuzzohaShayon/blockchain-development/README.md

 - [Lesson 4: Simple Storage Python 03:32:50](https://github.com/PatrickAlphaC/web3_py_simple_storage)
 - [Chainlink](https://data.chain.link/)

+### Witdraw
+ - There are 3 different ways to send native blockchain currencies
+ - Transfer
+ - Send
+ - Call

-### Deploy with python on local environment 03:28:00
+### Deploy with python on local environment

 - [**Ganache**](https://trufflesuite.com/ganache/) - Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.
 - Download, install and quickstart ganache desktop - (03:50:00)